mmwillet/TTS.cpp/examples/cli/README.md

     The temperature to use when generating outputs.
 Defaults to 1.0.
 --repetition-penalty (-r):
     The by channel repetition penalty to be applied the sampled output of the model. defaults to 1.0.
+--top-p (tp):
+    (OPTIONAL) the sum of probabilities to sample over.
+Must be a value between 0.0 and 1.0.
+Defaults to 1.0.
 --n-threads (-nt):
     The number of cpu threads to run generation with.
 Defaults to hardware concurrency.
 If hardware concurrency cannot be determined then it defaults to 1.
 --topk (-tk):
     (OPTIONAL) When set to an integer value greater than 0 generation uses nucleus sampling over topk nucleaus size.
 Defaults to 50.
 --max-tokens (-mt):
-    (OPTIONAL) The max audio tokens to generate.
+    (OPTIONAL) The max audio tokens or token batches to generate where each represents approximates 11 ms of audio.
 Only applied to Dia generation.
-If set to zero as is its default then the default max generation size
+If set to zero as is its default then the default max generation size.
+Warning values under 15 are not supported.
 --use-metal (-m):
     (OPTIONAL) Whether to use metal acceleration --no-cross-attn (-ca):